SimonBrazell/nitter-redirect/README.md

 # Nitter Redirect

-Redirects Twitter links to [Nitter](https://nitter.net/about) instead, works when navigating to the site, or opening links.
+A simple browser extension to redirect Twitter links to [Nitter](https://nitter.net/about) instead, works when navigating to the site, or opening links.

 Inspiration comes from [Old Reddit Redirect](https://github.com/tom-james-watson/old-reddit-redirect).

 ## Installation

+Chromium and Firefox packages can be downloaded from [here](https://github.com/SimonBrazell/nitter-redirect/releases/latest) or you can manually load them from source:

 1. Download the extension source from the [Github repo](https://github.com/SimonBrazell/nitter-redirect/archive/master.zip) and unzip.
 2. Enable `Developer Mode` in chrome extensions menu.